DIV297/job_posting/README.md

 https://jobposting-frontend-five.vercel.app/
 backend is deployed in render.com and frontend is deployed in vercel

-## Features
+**Features**
-Companies can register by filling details
+Company Registration: Companies can register by providing necessary details.
-Companies needs to under email and phoneNumber verification after that companies can login by using their password Companies can add job after login which users will will getting notifications There are 3 email templates (basic, intermediate and advanced) for emails Logged In company can see the added jobs in dashboard
+Email & Phone Verification: Two-step verification process for registering companies.
+Company Login: After verification, companies can log in using their credentials.
+Job Posting: Companies can add job listings after logging in.
+Company Dashboard: Registered companies can see the jobs they have posted.
+Notifications: Users will get notifications about new job postings.

 ## Implementation
 Twilio account is used for mobile number verification